matteofigus/api-benchmark/README.md

 ### Options

 #### debug
-  (Boolean): Displays some info on the console
+  (Boolean, default false): Displays some info on the console.

+#### runMode
+  (String, default 'sequence'): Can be 'sequence' (each request is made after receiving the previous response) or 'parallel' (all requests are made in parallel).

+#### maxConcurrentRequests
+  (Number, default 100): When in runMode='parallel' it is the maximum number of concurrent requests are made.

 #### delay
-  (Number): The delay between test cycles (secs)
+  (Number, default 0): When in runMode='sequence', it is the delay between test cycles (secs).

 #### maxTime
-  (Number): The maximum time a benchmark is allowed to run before finishing (secs).
+  (Number, default 10): The maximum time a benchmark is allowed to run before finishing (secs).
   Note: Cycle delays aren't counted toward the maximum time.

 #### minSamples
-  (Number): The minimum sample size required to perform statistical analysis.
+  (Number, default 20): The minimum sample size required to perform statistical analysis.

 # Tests